 - Place the nuts, seeds and cored apple into your food processor.
 Add the vanilla extract and the cinnamon.
 Pulse the mixture until you reach your desired consistency.
-Be careful not to over blend.1/4 tsp salt, 1/4 cup walnut, 1/4 cup pumpkin seeds, 1/4 cup sunflower seeds, 1/4 tsp vanilla extract, 1 each apple cored, 1/4 tsp cinnamon
+Be careful not to over blend.1/4 tsp salt, 1/4 cup walnut, 1/4 cup pumpkin seeds, 1/4 cup sunflower seeds, 1/4 tsp vanilla extract, 1 each apple cored, 1/4 tsp cinnamon, ground

 - In a large saucepan, combine the water, coconut milk and salt.
 Stir the oats into the simmering water/milk mixture.
 Reduce the heat to medium low and simmer gently for about 30 minutes, to desired consistency, stirring occasionally.
 Remove from heat and allow to stand for a few minutes.3 cups water, 1 cup coconut milk, 1/4 tsp salt, 1 cup steel cut oats